orlamadden/personafy/README.md

 - As a user I want to have a search box so I can search for personas related to my business area(s).
 - As a user I want to view pre-made personas for inspiration.
 - As a user, I want to be able to print a persona so I can bring it to my team meeting.
-- As a user, I want to have a message form so I can contact the site owner.
 - As a user, I want to read about user personas and best practice, tips and tricks for using a user person in my projects.

 - As a user-contributor, I want to be able to create my own profile.